mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 == TMR verification
-While Benites @Benites2018 @Benites2018a discusses verification of the automated TMR process, and other authors @Lee2017 @Khatri2018 @Hindman2011 also use various different verification/testing methodologies, there is also some literature that exclusively focuses on the verification aspect.
+While Benites @Benites2018 @Benites2018a discusses verification of the automated TMR process, and other authors @Lee2017 @Khatri2018 @Hindman2011 @Berger2001 also use various different verification/testing
+methodologies, there is also some literature that exclusively focuses on the verification aspect.
 Verification is one of the most important parts of this process due to the safety-critical nature of the devices TMR is typically deployed to.
-Additionally, there are different interesting trade-offs between different verification processes.
+Additionally, there are interesting trade-offs between different verification methodologies, particularly fault injection vs. formal verification.

-#TODO("verification papers")
+Beltrame @Beltrame2015 uses a divide and conquer approach for TMR netlist verification.
+Specifically, identifying limitations with prior fault-injection simulation and formal verification techniques, he presents an approach described as fault injection combined with formal verification: instead of simulating the entire netlist with timing accurate simulation, he uses a behavioural timeless simulation of small submodules ("logic cones") extracted by automatic analysis.
+This seems to be an effective and rigorous approach, and the code for the tool appears to be available on GitHub as "InFault".
+It would be highly worthwhile investigating the use of this tool for verification, as it has already been proven in prior research and may overall save time.
+That being said, a quick analysis of the code appears to reveal it to be "research quality" (i.e. zero documentation and seems partially unfinished).
+The question would be whether figuring out how to use InFault takes more time than simply implementing formal verification ourselves in Yosys.

+#TODO("more on Beltrame")

+#TODO("other verification papers?")

 = Project plan
 == Aims of the project